pjtunstall/holocron/README.md

 ## What is this?

-A command-line interface for encrypting and decrypting messages with a hybrid cryptosystem, combining a conventional key-exchange mechanism with one of the proposed, experimental post-quantum algorithms.
-In this way, in principle, messages should be at least as safe as they are with current, well-established methods, and hopefully also secure against even a powerful quantum computer.
+Consider this a student coding exercise rather than a secure cryoptosystem.
+It's a command-line interface for encrypting and decrypting messages with a hybrid cryptosystem, combining a conventional key-exchange mechanism with one of the proposed, experimental post-quantum algorithms.
+The pupose of such a combination is that messages should be at least as safe as they are with current, well-established methods, and hopefully also secure against even a powerful quantum computer.
+However ...

+WARNING: While RSA is, in principle secure, RustCrypto's implementation, on which this project depends, not only describes itself as under construction and not yet independently audited, but has been [found vulnerable](https://github.com/RustCrypto/RSA/issues/19#issuecomment-1822995643) to the [Marvin Attack](https://people.redhat.com/~hkario/marvin/), a side-channel attack "that allows performing RSA decryption and signing operations as an attacker with the ability to observe only the time of the decryption operation performed with the private key."

-## What's it for?
+## Background

-Fun.
-An exercise to help me learn Rust.
-Maybe also, in some small way, to raise awareness.

 [Quantum computers](https://en.wikipedia.org/wiki/Quantum_computing) are a reality.
-Whether it takes 5 years or 30, eventually they'll be big enough to render current public-key cryptosystems ineffective.
+Whether it takes 5 years or 30, eventually they'll be powerful enough to render current public-key cryptosystems ineffective.
 This is not just a concern for the future: data collected today may then be exposed.

-If online banking, commerce, etc. are to survive, they'll need new systems.
+If online banking, commerce, etc. are to survive, they'll need new methods of encryption.
 Several have been proposed.
 Some have proved ineffective even against classical computers, but a few possibilities remain.
 At present (late 2024), these potentially quantum-proof algorithms are not widely used, but it's likely that, in the near future, hybrid systems will become common.
 [Signal](https://signal.org/docs/specifications/pqxdh), [Apple](https://security.apple.com/blog/imessage-pq3/), [Cloudflare](https://blog.cloudflare.com/post-quantum-to-origins), [AWS](https://www.amazon.science/blog/preparing-today-for-a-post-quantum-cryptographic-future), [Firefox](https://www.mozilla.org/en-US/firefox/135.0/releasenotes/), and the latest [Chrome](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html) desktop versions have all recently implemented systems that combine well-establish classical algorithms with a hopefully quantum-proof component.

-This project is my attempt.

 UPDATE: See [here](https://blog.cloudflare.com/pq-2024/) for a detailed summary of the state of affairs in March 2024, and [here](https://www.netmeister.org/blog/pqc-2025-02.html) for a shorter summary from February 2025.
 To test whether your browser supports post-quantum encryption, check [here](https://pq.cloudflareresearch.com/) or [here](https://isitquantumsafe.info/).[^1]

-## Should I trust my life/feedom/well-hodled bitcoins to it?

-No!
-Don't expect this to be a secure cryptosystem.
-I'm an amateur in these matters.
-Look elsewhere for something you can rely on.
-Even some dependencies that implement the core algorithms have not yet been independently audited.
-One, the `rsa` crate (which actually handles the classical key exchange), describes itself as under construction and has open security issues.
-As I learn more, I hope to improve this project, but, for now and the foreseeable future, consider it just a learning exercise.

 ## Usage